 5. Who supported you?

-The people who really supported us as a family this year has been the family we have made friends with on the school run.
+The people who really supported us as a family this year have been the family we have made friends with on the school run.
 They have been there to help take Little E to school when Ethan was poorly.
 And I’m sure have supported us in many other ways too.
 My mum is always at the end of the phone.
-She is always there when I need to have a moan!
+She is always there when I need to moan!